-Events: Spring 2013
+Events: Spring 2016

-The Center for Teaching Excellence offers conferences, workshops, panel discussions, reading groups, and other events open to all faculty at St. Edward's University.
-[Note: The information on this page is also available as a PDF.]
+The Center for Teaching Excellence offers conferences, workshops, panel discussions, reading groups, and other events open to all faculty (full-time, adjuncts, and staff who teach) at St. Edward's University.

 Books & Coffee Reading Group